frostime/py-auto-i18n/README_en_US.md

 i18n config set --global GPT.model "model_name"
 ```

-> Global configuration is stored in the `~/.auto-i18n.yaml` file.
+> Global configuration information is saved in the `~/.auto-i18n.yaml` file.

-Run `testgpt` to test the GPT API connection:
+Run the `testgpt` command to test if GPT is configured correctly:

 ```bash
 > i18n testgpt